sile-typesetter/sile/hyphens/tex/README.md

 ## License

 The patterns are licensed under MIT, LPPL, or sometimes a dual MIT/LPPL license.
-See the individual pattern files for details.
+See the individual pattern files for details and authorship information.

 The converted patterns are licensed under the same license as the original patterns.